 - 3/4 teaspoon kosher salt (to taste, I used 3/4 tsp)

 - ground black pepper (freshly)

-- Cook your desired grains and beans: follow the directions on our product pages for ancient grains or product page for beans if you are unsure how.
+- Cook your desired grains and beans by following the cooking instructions in the description on the relevant product page.
 You can cook your grains and beans the night before to save time.
 Place your beans and grains in a large bowl while you prepare the rest of the recipe.

 - In a large pan, add 2 tsp of extra virgin olive oil and your 2 cloves of minced garlic.
 Cook on low for a couple of minutes.
 Add in the chopped onion and cook for another 6-8 minutes until translucent.